-How To: Use Commix to Automate Exploiting Command Injection Flaws in Web Applications
+How to Use Commix to Automate Exploiting Command Injection Flaws in Web Applications

 The ability to execute system commands via a vulnerable web application makes command injection a fruitful attack vector for any hacker.
 But while this type of vulnerability is highly prized, it can often take quite a bit of time to probe through an entire application to find these flaws.
 Luckily, there is a useful tool called Commix that can automate this process for us.